hanabi/hanabi.github.io/misc/purple-criteria.md

   - The beginning point for measuring 1 year is the week that the person started playing regularly with one or more players who had a purple role at the time.
 - Commonly plays "pick up" games with the general population.
 - Participates in reviews using voice chat.
 - Is a "good fit" for the role.
-(They embody the principles outlined above.)
+(They embody the principles and culure of the group.)

 The following is not relevant: